Helping moms and babies in Georgia

 The March of Dimes Georgia Chapter uses gifts wisely.
 We award grants and awards based on a number of criteria, including the group or organization’s ability to accomplish its goals, as well as the potential impact a project will have in helping us prevent premature births, birth defects and infant mortality.

 Grants and awards are given to projects that address the urgent needs of moms and babies.
 Grants are generally awarded for one to three years and range from $10,000 to $25,000.
 Community awards are for smaller projects for one year, less than $3,000.
-Learn more about how to apply for grant and award funding on our Q&A page.

 Chapter Grants Program Focus:

-1. Providing or enhancing preconception health education and/or services.
+a.
+Providing or enhancing preconception health education and/or services.
 For more information, see the National Preconception Curriculum and Resources Guide for Clinicians

-2. Providing or enhancing premature birth risk reduction education and/or services.
+b.
+Providing or enhancing premature birth risk reduction education and/or services.
 Risk reduction projects include, but are not limited to:

 § Implementing community programs that aim to promote equity in birth outcomes.
 This may include March of Dimes programs like Stork’s Nest®, Project Alpha and Becoming a Mom/Comenzando bien®, The Coming of the Blessing®.